 Secondary reconstruction provides worse results than early posterolateral corner repair (the posterolateral corner).

 The neurovascular status of the extremity must be carefully monitored.
 Impaired blood supply or developing neurological loss must be investigated as an emergency and dealt with expediently.

-Wound healing should be assessed on a short term basis within the first two weeks.
-Subsequently a 8 week follow-up is usually performed.
+Follow up Wound healing should be assessed on a short term basis within the first two weeks.
+Subsequently, an 8 week follow-up is usually performed.